pjsg/nodemcu-firmware/docs/modules/sntp.md

 This sets (and gets) the current PLL constants that control the pll that drives the rate adjustment on the `rtctime`.
 On each update the following calculation is performed, where `offset` is the time error in microseconds. `ctrlvar` is the loop control variable.
 You want the pll_b value to be smaller than pll_a by least a factor of 3 -- otherwise the loop tends to oscillate.
 If pll_a = pll_b then the oscillations never die out.
+The current defaults work well for most applications, but it may take a day or two of running for the control loop to accurately track the frequency of the crystal.
+It is important to save the rate fairly often so that it can be restored after a reboot.

 ```
 newrate = ctrlvar + offset * pll_a;